Applications for the Mobile Alarm.

 People suffering from disabilities

 Many people in our community suffer from disabilities or medical conditions that put them at risk.
-The Mobile Alarm can contact family and carers when a person suffering a disability needs help, no matter where they are.
+The Mobile Alarm can contact family and carers when a person suffering a disability needs help.

 As a panic alarm when there is an intruder